Our Global Thinking programme in the Junior School and Senior School has been developed to help pupils think beyond their own world.

 Inside and outside the classroom, we teach our pupils about the world around them

-The Global Thinking programme is designed to enable our students to become young adults who are aware of the world around them, fully prepared to live and thrive within it.
-Through an understanding of world issues, pupils develop an awareness of, and a confidence in, their place in the world.
-We teach our pupils to be compassionate, to be good friends and to be good citizens.
-Our Global Thinking programme successfully ensures that our pupils become young adults who are aware of the world around them, fully prepared to live and thrive within.
-We encourage them to make a positive contribution to the world.
+The Global Thinking programme is designed to enable our pupils to become young adults who are aware of the world around them, fully prepared to live and thrive within it.
+Through an understanding of world issues, Mount pupils develop an awareness of, and a confidence in, their place in the world.
+We teach pupils to be compassionate, to be good friends and to be good citizens.
+Our pupils leave school aware of the world around them, confidently ready to lead and make a positive contribution to our changing world.

 Charity and Volunteering

 At The Mount School we host charity events each term.
 The events are discussed and planned by our charity representatives.
 Notable events include the Bake Off in November, termly dressing up days, Carol Singing, Coffee Mornings and individual events such as family day.
-We also support The British Legion, the White Peace Poppy Appeal, the Macmillan Coffee Morning and The Macmillan Daffodil Appeal.
+We also support The British Legion, the White Peace Poppy Appeal, and the Macmillan Coffee Morning.

 Mount pupils leave the School ready to take on the world